 The Carolina Recovery Program's mission is to build and maintain a community that supports continued recovery, academic excellence, and a commitment to serving the greater UNC community.
 The Carolina Recovery Program provides each student a customized success plan, staff and peer support, and proactive recovery focused programing.
 Our goal is to enable our students to enjoy a normal substance-free collegiate experience while excelling at UNC-CH.
 We believe this recovery program experience will reconnect emerging leaders with their passion to make a difference in the world.

 The Carolina Recovery Program Offers Many Opportunities To Support Your Recovery

-The Carolina Recovery Program at the University of North Carolina at Chapel Hill provides a safe and nurturing environment where students in recovery can thrive personally and academically through a substance-free collegiate experience.
+The Carolina Recovery Program at the University of North Carolina at Chapel Hill provides a safe environment where students in recovery can thrive personally and academically through a substance-free collegiate experience.

-We welcome all students: full-time and part-time, undergrad and graduate, who are committed to a path of recovery, academic excellence, and being of service to their peers.
+We welcome all students, faculty, and staff who are committed to a path of recovery, academic excellence, and service to their community.

 We acknowledge, respect, and support all paths to recovery.